AliCW/reCAPTCHAv3-demo/README.md

     git clone https://github.com/AliCW/reCAPTCHAv3-demo.git

 Register a new site with reCAPTCHA & select version 3 (https://www.google.com/recaptcha/admin/create) - for the purposes of this demonstration, the only domain added is `localhost`.
-Make sure you make note of the `Site Key` & `Secret Key`.
+Be sure to make note of the `Site Key` & `Secret Key`.

 ## Backend

-Instal sqlite3:
+Install sqlite3:

     sudo apt-get install sqlite3 libsqlite3-dev

 Django utilises its own `SECRET_KEY` that needs to be generated & obscured; The repo uses dotenv to obscure the key.
-Install by navigating to `\be\reCAPTCHAv3\` and type:
+Install dotenv by navigating to `\be\reCAPTCHAv3\` and type:

     python3 pip install python-dotenv